MEET THE STAFF

 Jaci Glenn, Office Administrator

-Jaci Glenn joined the team in June of 2019, immediately following her high school graduation and experience in the Chamber’s High School Leadership Class.
-She serves as our Office Administrator, assisting in daily office management, contributing to the Chamber’s social media pages, and working with the team to organize events throughout the year.
-Jaci recently graduated with an Associate degree in Business Administration, and she plans to continue her education in the same field, with a concentration on Marketing.
+Jaci Glenn joined the team in June of 2019, immediately following her high school graduation and an enriching experience in the Chamber’s High School Leadership Class.
+She serves as our Office Administrator, assisting in daily office management, offering guidance to callers and visitors and collaborating with the team to organize events throughout the year.
+With an ongoing pursuit of education, Jaci currently holds an Associate degree in Business Administration and remains dedicated to furthering her knowledge and skills.

-She was born and raised here in Hopkins County, where her family has resided for many generations, and she considers it an honor to serve a role in supporting local businesses in the place that she has always called “home.”
+Jaci’s roots run deep in Hopkins County, where she was born and raised, and she regards it a privilege to play a part in fostering local businesses in the place that she has always called “home.”

 The Chamber of Commerce would like to welcome home a native son who has a distinguished and decorated military career for more than three decades.

 We welcome Joel Newsom to the team here at the Chamber, where he will serve as an intern for the next three plus months.
 A native of Hopkins County, Joel graduated from Como-Pickton High School in 1990 and joined the US Army.
 After serving as an infantry officer in locations across the country and around the globe, Joel is now a colonel and will soon retire after 33 years of service to our nation.

 Joel and his wife Amy are excited to return to their hometown along with four of their seven children.
 Amy is a family nurse practitioner who is providing primary care, holistic health, and aesthetic healthcare at Pierce MD and Elan Med Spa.